lammps/lammps/doc/src/Howto_cmake.rst

 not the LAMMPS code.
 In other words, without additional porting effort, it is not possible - for example - to compile LAMMPS with Visual C++ on Windows.
-The build system output can also include support files necessary to programm LAMMPS as a project in integrated development environments (IDE) like Eclipse, Visual Studio, QtCreator, Xcode, CodeBlocks, Kate and others.
+The build system output can also include support files necessary to program LAMMPS as a project in integrated development environments (IDE) like Eclipse, Visual Studio, QtCreator, Xcode, CodeBlocks, Kate and others.